Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 output =

-In case of Kubernetes and OpenShift clusters, include it in your ConfigMap in file 002-daemonset.conf.
-If you are upgrading from the previous version of the application we recommend to specify
+In the case of Kubernetes and OpenShift clusters, include it in your ConfigMap in file 002-daemonset.conf.
+If you are upgrading from the previous version of the application, we recommend specifying

 startFromRel = -1h

-That will tell Collectord to start reading the journald from one hour behind only.
-Considering that you have forwarded already all the host logs from the /var/log/messages that will minimize the amount of forwarded journald logs from the first start and cause less duplications in Splunk.
+This will tell Collectord to start reading journald from only one hour behind.
+Considering that you have already forwarded all the host logs from /var/log/messages, this will minimize the amount of forwarded journald logs from the first start and cause fewer duplications in Splunk.

 You can find more information about other minor updates by following links below.